academic-moodle-cooperation/moodle-mod_consentform/README.md

 * default instance setting title agreement button (textfield)
 * default instance setting title refusal button (textfield)
 * default instance setting title revocation button (textfield)
+* default instance setting "Agreement in course overview" (checkbox)
+* default instance setting "No course module list" (checkbox)

 Documentation
 -------------

-You can find a cheat sheet for the plugin on the [AMC website](https://www.academic-moodle-cooperation.org/en/module/consentform/) and a video tutorial in german only in the [AMC YouTube Channel](https://www.youtube.com/c/AMCAcademicMoodleCooperation).
+You can find a documentation for the plugin on the [Github website](https://github.com/bluetom/consentform/) and a video tutorial in german only in the [YouTube Channel](https://www.youtube.com/c/ThomasNiedermaier).

 Bug Reports / Support